Save Up to 50% On Winter Boots and More From Nordstrom Rack

-The Best Winter Finds From Nordstrom Rack -- Save Up to 50% Off Cold Weather Boots and More
+The Best Winter Finds From Nordstrom Rack -- Save Up to 50% Off Cold Weather Boots, Sweaters, Jackets and More

 We're all in holiday gift-shopping mode looking for the best discounts on any and everything.
 Lucky for us, Nordstrom Rack is pretty reliable for discounts on everything from clothes and shoes to wear for the colder seasons and outfits for returning to the office to gifts for everyone on your list!
 The retailer is offering up to 50% off fresh winter boot styles.
 Shoppers can score amazing deals on winter wardrobe additions, including sweaters, leggings, boots, jackets and more -- just in time for Christmas.